Call: 07545 686 665 |

 Kathleen stepped down from secondary school teaching in 2004 and John from land and property management with the Forestry Commission in 2010 to devote themselves full-time to running the residential letting agency they established in 2004.

-John is happiest when climbing Scotland’s hills and has also climbed in Nepal and the Alps, having reached the top of Mont Blanc with his son in 2009.
-Both John and Kathleen are interested in social history and love finding out all about Inverness’s intriguing past.
+Kathleen enjoys travel, reading, walking and music, while John is happiest when climbing Scotland’s hills having also climbed in Nepal and the Alps, reaching the top of Mont Blanc with his son in 2009.
+John and Kathleen aim to ensure that guests at King Street Apartment have access to all they would wish for themselves if staying away in self-catering accommodation.

 We asked Kathleen a few questions..